 (With all this Tinkyada praising, I thought I should mention I’m not associated with Tinkyada in any way.
 I just like their pasta, and I think it’s an excellent choice for weight loss.)

 - 1 medium carrot, shredded or diced small - (I use my veggie chopper to cut the veggies small.
 Saves a lot of time.)

 - 4 cups very small cauliflower florets - (about 1/2 head)

 - 5 cloves garlic, minced

 - 1 teaspoon salt

-- 3 1/2 cups crushed tomatoes or tomato sauce – see note
+- 3 1/2 cups canned crushed tomatoes - or tomato sauce

 - 2 tablespoons chopped fresh parsley